KultiginOzturk/master_account_generator/README.md

 - `CLIENT_IDS` – comma separated list of client IDs to filter on (optional)
 - `DRIVE_FOLDER_ID` – Google Drive folder to store per-client Sheets (optional)

+When `CLIENT_IDS` is not provided, the tool retrieves all distinct clients from `FR_CUSTOMER` and processes them one by one.

 Run the tool:

 ```bash